YorkDevelopers/yorkdevelopers.github.io/_posts/Meetups/2017-01-01-CyberSecurityYork.markdown

 ---
 Cyber Security York.

 Created to bring together the next generation of Cyber Defenders from the City of York interested in developing and discussing cyber security issues and techniques.
-Formed with a goal to put together a team to enter Cyber Challenges locally and nationally.
+Formed with a goal to put together a team to enter Cyber Challenges locally, nationally and internationally.

 Coming soon...